 (Reproduced from the Bach-Gesellschaft Ausgabe, available at IMSLP)

 Take the first 8 bars (above) for example, where the melody is in the top line.
 Heifetz himself shapes it a bit more than the student in his masterclass; in the student version there is no discernible emotional high point at the top B flat in bar 7 besides the fact that it reaches the maximum pitch, and Heifetz doesn’t complain about it.
 Perhaps it could be argued that the pitch itself does the job and there is no need to make it go louder or slower, but I feel that pitch, dynamics and tempo could be synergized into a potent expressive force.
 One must of course guard against overdoing it and losing the momentum of the music, especially as it has only just begun.
 The word for it is understated, defined in the dictionary as ‘presented or expressed in a subtle and effective way’.

 Intonation and temperament

-There is hardly right or wrong; it is more important for one to come up with an interpretation that one believes in and has a powerful urge to convey to the audience.
-Even then, I don’t think I can please everyone; there will always be someone who doesn’t like it, and this is what ultimately makes music beautiful and timeless.
-I will leave you with one more performance worth listening to, by Ivry Gitlis.
-Although out of tune like Heifetz, its idiosyncratic and rugged ‘mountainous’ soundscape make up for it.
+I will leave you with one more performance, by Ivry Gitlis.
+Although even more out of tune than Heifetz, its idiosyncratic and rugged ‘mountainous’ soundscape make up for it.
 In his words (quoted on his Wikipedia page), “don’t be so polite with the music, it’s like in love!”